AnshumaanGoel/Credit-Card-Fraud-Detection-System/README.md

+Presently, the accuracy of fraud detection is poor with high number of false positive errors(correct transaction classified as fraud) or classification errors.
+Azure Machine Learning can be used to enhance accuracy of fraud detection.
+To solve this problem, we use Supervised learning algorithms to train the classifier for detecting anomalous credit card transaction.
+Once trained, we use test dataset to compare the new accuracy of fraud detection with old accuracy.
+The new accuracy would be higher than the old accuracy that would prove an enhanced fraud detection system.
+Azure AI, ML, Data Analytics functionality and Python programming language would be employed to achieve the desired results.

 # Credit-Card-Fraud-Detection-System

 In this kernel, we are going to predict whether a credit card transaction is fraud or not using Machine Learning.